agaldran/cost_sensitive_loss_classification/README.md

 n_classes = 3
 criterion = CostSensitiveLoss(n_classes)
 ```

+Please have into account that `criterion` expects raw outputs of your network, i.e., pre-softmax activations.
+It will apply a softmax internally (you can change that with the `normalization` parameter).

 By default, `criterion` implements a cost matrix that penalizes faraway predictions more than closeby predictions, which is a useful thing to have in image grading/ordinal classification problems: